NxPKG/khulnasoft-docs/content/rules/compression-rules/settings.md

 ### Enable compression

 Compresses the response according to the algorithms supported by the website visitor (if any).
-Cloudflare will define the order of preference for the compression algorithms, which may change in the future.
+Khulnasoft will define the order of preference for the compression algorithms, which may change in the future.

 ### Disable compression

 Disables compression for matching requests.
-Also disables Cloudflare's [default compression behavior](/speed/optimization/content/brotli/).
+Also disables Khulnasoft's [default compression behavior](/speed/optimization/content/brotli/).

 ### Custom